Energy bills explained: understanding your gas and electricity bill

 Your supply number is also called a Meter Point Administration Number or MPAN.
 It’s a useful number to know if you're looking at switching suppliers.
 It’s unique to your home, and is usually 21 digits long.

 Your gas supply number is also called a Meter Point Reference Number.
 It's the unique 6 to 11-digit number that identifies the gas account for your property.
 It’s also sometimes referred to as the “M Number”.
 Your MPRN will most likely come in handy if you change supplier, or move home.
 That’s because this number is linked specifically to your property.

 This tells you if you could be on another cheaper tariff with your supplier.
 It shows you the one that’s most similar – and the cheapest overall.

 A standing charge is a daily fixed charge that goes towards the cost of supplying energy to your address.
 It includes the cost of the pipes and power lines, and maintenance of your meters.
-You pay your standing charge no matter how much energy you use – even if you have a smart meter.
+You pay your standing charge no matter how much energy you use.

 A unit rate is what’s charged for each unit of energy (kWh).
 Each plan has different unit rates.
 To find out yours: